favourch/Notes-blog/docs/USMLE/Immunology/Systemic lupus erythematosus.md

 		- Levels correlate with disease activity (especially lupus nephritis activity).
 	- <span style="background:rgba(240, 200, 0, 0.2)">Anti-Sm antibodies</span>
 		- <span style="background:rgba(240, 200, 0, 0.2)">Autoantibodies against Smith antigens (nonhistone nuclear proteins)</span>
+			- <span style="background:rgba(240, 200, 0, 0.2)">Smith can bond to snRNAs to form snRNPs, which can form a spliceosome.</span>
 		- Positive in < 30% of patients, but highly specific for SLE
 - Antiphospholipid antibodies: Screen all patients for [[../MSK/Antiphospholipid syndrome|antiphospholipid syndrome]].
 - Laboratory markers of disease activity and/or organ damage in SLE